Data-driven control of input saturated systems: a LMI-based approach: Comparison with model identification

 \textit{Nonlinear system.}

-To further explore conditions in which shifting to a direct approach can be truly advantageous, we now consider the more complex scenario of controlling a nonlinear system around one of its equilibrium points.
-To this end, we focus on the quadrotor system described in \cite{For:11}, by retaining the PID controllers introduced therein to control the quadrotor position, while using the direct and indirect versions of \eqref{eq:DoA_optimization} to control its height $z$ [m] and its attitude (i.e., the roll $\varphi$ [rad], pitch $\vartheta$ [rad] and yaw $\psi$ [rad] angles).
-In particular, our goal is to find a state feedback controller \eqref{eq:feedback} such that the quadrotor is stable around a given position, while being parallel to the ground.\\ Within this setting, the data collection phase is carried out by performing closed-loop experiments of $20$ [s] (for a total of $T=2000$ samples) using the controller proposed in \cite{For:11}, by considering step references for the height and yaw angle, random Gaussian references with standard deviation $0.6$ for the roll and pitch angles and corrupting the measured states with a white noise with covariance $\Sigma_{e}=\sigma_{e}I$, with $\sigma_{e}^{2}=10^{-3}$.
+For LTI systems, model identification approaches often lead to good closed-loop performance thanks to an accurate reconstruction of the state-space matrices.
+However, when the true system dynamics are nonlinear, IB approaches devised for linear systems are doomed to make some modelling errors, which often lead to a deterioration in control performance.
+In this nonlinear setting, we now investigate experimentally whether the proposed DD strategy is able to achieve a better performance by avoiding the full state-space matrix identification.
+Specifically, we focus on the nonlinear quadrotor system in \cite{For:11}.
+The approach retains the PID controllers from the mentioned source for controlling the quadrotor position, utilizing both model-based and data-driven versions of \eqref{eq:DoA_optimization} to control the quadrotor's height $z$ [m] and attitude (roll $\varphi$ [rad], pitch $\vartheta$ [rad], and yaw $\psi$ [rad] angles).
+The objective is to find a state feedback controller \eqref{eq:feedback} that ensures the stability of the quadrotor around a given position while maintaining parallel alignment to the ground.\\ Within this setting, the data collection phase is carried out by performing closed-loop experiments of $20$ [s] (for a total of $T=2000$ samples) using the controller proposed in \cite{For:11}, by considering step references for the height and yaw angle, random Gaussian references with standard deviation $0.6$ for the roll and pitch angles and corrupting the measured states with a white noise with covariance $\Sigma_{e}=\sigma_{e}I$, with $\sigma_{e}^{2}=10^{-3}$.
 Meanwhile, \eqref{eq:DoA_optimization} has been augmented with the constraint